Keparoo/Tuttitracks/README.md

 ## App Implementation Details

-- Postgresql Database of users, tracks, features, playlists, artists, albums, and genres
+- PostgreSQL Database of users, tracks, features, playlists, artists, albums, and genres
 - Implemented using Flask 2.2.3
 - Implemented using Python 3.11.2
 - The front-end is implemented with Ajax and JQuery
 - RESTful API to interact with the database
-- The app implements OAuth for to authorize with Spotify
+- The app implements OAuth for authorization with Spotify
 - Unit-testing test suite
 - Deployed to Heroku